May pleads for 'urgent' post-Brexit EU security deal

 She also warned European partners not to put politics above cooperation against crime and terrorism.

-"This cannot be a time when any of us allow competition between partners, rigid institutional restrictions or deep-seated ideology to inhibit our cooperation and jeopardise the security of our citizens," May told the audience.
+"This cannot be a time when any of us allow competition between partners, rigid institutional restrictions or deep-seated ideology to inhibit our cooperation and jeopardise the security of our citizens," May told an audience that included European Commission chief Jean-Claude Juncker.

-She cautioned that if there were no special deal on security by the time Britain leaves the bloc in March 2019, speedy extraditions under the European Arrest Warrant "would cease".
+The premier warned that if there was no deal on security by the time Britain leaves the bloc in March 2019, speedy extraditions under the European Arrest Warrant "would cease".

 And if the UK were no longer part of Europol, the EU's law enforcement agency, information sharing would be hampered -- undermining the fight against terrorism, organised crime and cyberattacks.